Shreekar11/ai-workflow-automation/README.md

 - Provide user to connect with the provider to reduce manual workload
 - Add notification channels (Slack, Discord)
 - Integrate AI for enhanced workflow automation
+- Create a Webhook secret key to authenticate and secure the Webhook endpoint

 ## Pros and Cons of Proposed Solution